12 New York City Unique Experiences

 Views from the cable car| ©Hellotickets

-Although not one of the most popular tourist attractions among visitors to New York, the Roosevelt Island Tramway offers beautiful views of Manhattan and is well worth a visit.
+Although it’s not one of the most popular tourist attractions among those visiting New York, the Roosevelt Island Tram offers beautiful views of Manhattan and is well worth a visit.

-Not only because it's not the typical tourist trap, which is sometimes appreciated during the trip, but also because of its special charm and because it connects to Roosevelt Island, a very peaceful place to enjoy a pleasant stroll.
+Not only because it’s not the typical tourist-packed spot—which is a relief during the ride at times—but also because of its special charm and because it connects to Roosevelt Island, a very peaceful place to go for a pleasant stroll.

 Why do I like Roosevelt Island?

-I love taking the cable car to Roosevelt Island because in spring, the banks of the East River are a magnificent place to enjoy the cherry blossoms with the New York skyline in the background.
-Here you will have the opportunity to take some beautiful photos of your trip!
+I love taking the cable car to Roosevelt Island because in the spring, the East River waterfront is a magnificent spot to enjoy the cherry blossoms with the New York skyline in the background.
+Here you’ll have the chance to take some beautiful photos of your trip!

-In addition, there are several viewpoints by the water and small parks where children can play outdoors for a while if you are traveling to New York with your family.
+Plus, there are several waterfront lookouts and small parks where kids can play outdoors for a while if you’re traveling to New York with your family.
 You can even visit a cat sanctuary during your walk.

-It's a very inexpensive ride because you only need a Metrocard to travel, the same card you use to get around the Big Apple by bus or subway.
-If you want to know more about this activity, I recommend you take a look at my article on how to ride the Roosevelt Island Tramway in New York and everything you can see on Roosevelt Island.
+It’s a very affordable outing because you only need a Metrocard to ride—the same card you use to get around the Big Apple by bus or subway.
+If you want to learn more about this activity, I recommend checking out my article on how to ride the Roosevelt Island Tramway in New York and everything you can see on Roosevelt Island.

 Reviews from other travellers